 Abstudy assists Aboriginal and Torres Strait Islander tertiary students by providing income support and other assistance.

-Further information is available from Jumbunna Indigenous House of Learning.
+Further information is available from Jumbunna Institute for Indigenous Education and Research.

 The financial assistance service at UTS provides a guide to Abstudy.

 International students from some countries may apply for government-funded and private education loans to support their studies in Australia.
 UTS International can provide documentation and advice to eligible students.